aurora-opensource/xviz/docs/protocol-formats/json-protocol.md

 The valid XVIZ message types are:

-- `session_start` - Sent from the client upon connection
+- `start` - Sent from the client upon connection
-- `session_metadata` - Sent from the server upon connection or reconfiguration
+- `metadata` - Sent from the server upon connection or reconfiguration
 - `transform_log` - Sent from client to the server to request data
 - `state_update` - Sent from the server to the client, contains XVIZ the data
 - `transform_log_done` - Sent from server to the client to indicate completion